-The members of our nominating and corporate governance committee consist of Nina Achadjian, Byron Deeter and William Hsu, with Mr. Deeter serving as Chair, each of whom meets the requirements for independence under the listing standards of the Exchange and SEC rules and regulations.
+Effective as of the date the registration statement of which this prospectus forms a part is declared effective by the SEC, the members of our nominating and corporate governance committee will consist of , and , with serving as Chairperson, each of whom meets the requirements for independence under the listing standards of the Exchange and SEC rules and regulations.
 Following the completion of this offering, our nominating and corporate governance committee will, among other things:

-- identify, evaluate and select, or make recommendations to our board of directors regarding, nominees for election to our board of directors and its committees; - evaluate the performance of our board of directors and of individual directors;
+- identify, evaluate and select, or make recommendations to our board of directors regarding, nominees for election to our board of directors and its committees; - evaluate the performance of our board of directors and of individual directors; - consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees;

-- consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - review developments in corporate governance practices; - evaluate the adequacy of our corporate governance practices and reporting; and - develop and make recommendations to our board of directors regarding corporate governance guidelines and matters.
+- review developments in corporate governance practices; - evaluate the adequacy of our corporate governance practices and reporting; and - develop and make recommendations to our board of directors regarding corporate governance guidelines and matters.